 The academic study of theology is essential to a complete education.
-With this conviction as the basis for its mission, the purpose of the undergraduate theology program is to offer courses necessary for distribution that fulfill the requirements of general education for the undergraduate degree programs as well as to provide courses necessary for the major and minor in theology.
+With this conviction as the basis for its mission, the purpose of the undergraduate theology program is to teach students to critically examine a religious tradition and to offer courses necessary for distribution that fulfill the requirements of general education for the undergraduate degree programs as well as to provide courses necessary for the major and minor in theology.

-Major and Minor in Theology
+Major and Minor in Theology Learning Goals

-- To acquire a foundation in Christian thought and practice through biblical, historical, comparative, systematic, liturgical, moral, and spiritual theology - To prepare students for graduate study in theology - To prepare students to teach their disciplines in Catholic and other private secondary schools - To prepare students for other professional education complete a capstone course, THE 411.
-Requirements include the following distribution:
+- To acquire a foundation in Christian thought and practice through biblical, historical, comparative, systematic, liturgical, moral, and spiritual theology - To prepare students for graduate study in theology - To prepare students to teach their disciplines in Catholic and other private secondary schools - To prepare students for other professional education